marianabb/REBUS/time.rst

 - More registration and user profiles management.
 It works, needs to be completed.
 3hr
 - More registration.
 Completed, just needs to add login pages.
 1hr
 - Registration, login pages for adding resources 1hr
-- Login link and details 9:30 -
+- Login/logout pages and details 1.75hr
+- Thinking about calendar.
+First attempts with django-schedule 0.75hr

+Tue july 26th
+- More tests with django-schedule, finding JQuery tools 1hr
+- Adding DatePicker to add_publication and for calendar use 0.5hr
+- Tests with different calendars 12:45 -

 - User registration